 - Spousal abuse: Unfortunately, domestic violence continues to be a major issue across New York and the United States.

-No matter the reason why you’re seeking a divorce, it’s important to work with a skilled and compassionate family lawyer to help you through the process.
-For the counsel you need during this time, meet with a Long Island divorce attorney from Bryan L. Salamone & Associates.
+No matter the reason why you’re seeking a divorce, it’s important to work with a skilled and compassionate divorce lawyer to help you through the process.
+For the counsel you need during this time, meet with a divorce attorney from Bryan L. Salamone & Associates.